driesceuppens/Avrae_things/collections/Paladin things/planned_changes.md

 * add oath of the open sea with the homebrew system myself
 * Update all the subclasses to check for the right races
+* add a place to view / modify your own oath?
+* allow people to automatically set their `paladin_subclasses` cvar to the right json so it won't take as long to load.